freedomofpress/encryption-works/encryption_works.md

 - Try to avoid downloading files such as PDFs or Microsoft Word documents (which end in .doc or .docx), as they can be vehicles for malware that can be used by an attacker to de-anonymize your web browsing.

-As with Tails, these limitations are designed to keep Tor as secure as possible.
+However, these limitations are designed to keep Tor as secure as possible.
 They can get in the way of your regular browsing habits, and so you should keep another web browser around (with add-ons such as [HTTPS Everywhere](https://www.eff.org/https-everywhere)) for other browsing.

+### What Tor Doesn't Protect You From

 It's important to remember that just because your connection to the Internet may be anonymous that doesn't magically make it secure.
 EFF has made a great [visualization of how Tor and HTTPS can work together to protect your privacy](https://www.eff.org/pages/tor-and-https).

-### What Tor Doesn't Protect You From

 Documentation for Tails, the operating system that forces all of the user's network traffic to go through the Tor network, has [this to say](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) about global adversaries: